chalbin73/romanesco/README.md

 # Romanesco
 #### A simple GPU Julia sets and Mandelbrot set plotter

 This program is a simple GPU, double-floating-point precision plotter for Julia sets and Mandlebrot sets.
-It made with OpenGL compute-shaders written in C.
+It is made with OpenGL compute-shaders and it is written in C.

 #### Currently